Friction Reducerin Slick Water Applications

 Hydraulic fracturing fluid, also known as fracking fluid, comprises water that's mixed with sand and then topped off with a few additives that improve the performance of the fluid.
 The sand is known as proppant in the drilling world, and its job is to keep small fissures created by the hydraulic fracturing operation from collapsing when the oil well moves into the production phase.
 As you can imagine, pumping this mixture – or slurry, as it's better known – down the wellbore creates friction between the fracking fluid and the well's piping.
 This increased friction leads to more wear and tear on pumps and other drilling equipment.
 That's why friction reducer additives are so crucial to the whole well stimulation operation.

 Friction Reducer Makes Water Slicker

-Friction reducers help make the hydraulic fracturing fluid slicker – hence the name "slick water" given to the entire process.
-Formulations for friction reducer additives usually contain polyacrylamide, which is a water-soluble polymer that reduces friction while also boosting viscosity of the hydraulic fluid.
-The reduced friction increases pump efficiency, and the increased viscosity helps keep proppant in suspension and evenly distributed throughout the fluid.
+Friction reducers help make the hydraulic fracturing fluid slicker – hence the name "slickwater" given to the entire process.
+Formulations for friction reducer additives usually contain polyacrylamide, a water-soluble polymer that reduces friction while also boosting the hydraulic fluid's viscosity.
+The reduced friction increases pump efficiency, and the increased density helps keep proppant in suspension and evenly distributed throughout the fluid.
 In addition to polyacrylamide, a friction reducer additive might contain petroleum distillates, surfactants, or other substances used to increase the additive's performance or compatibility with other additives in the hydraulic fracturing fluid.

 Friction Reducer Products